-In 2017-18, one in every 10 Australians reporting having high blood pressure, also known as hypertension.
-Hypertension is an increase in forces in the artery walls.
-Genetic and lifestyle factors can influence the risk of diagnosis.
+In 2017-18, one in every 10 Australians reporting having high blood pressure, otherwise known as hypertension.
+Hypertension put simply, is an increase of forces in the artery walls.
+Both genetic and lifestyle factors can influence the risk of diagnosis.
+Here, we are going to discuss hypertension and how to start an exercise program.

 You cannot change who you are, but these can increase your risk of high blood pressure: